Jack Pickford: Death and legacy

 In 1932, Pickford visited his sister Mary at Pickfair.
 According to Mary, he looked ill and emaciated; his clothes were hanging on him as if he were a clothes hanger.
 Mary Pickford recalled in her autobiography that she felt a wave of premonition when watching her brother leave.
-As they started down the stairs to the automobile entrance, Jack called back to her "Don’t come down with me, Mary dear, I can go alone."
-Mary later wrote that as she stood at the top of the staircase, an inner voice said "That’s the last time you’ll see Jack".
+As they started down the stairs to the automobile entrance, Jack called back to her "Don't come down with me, Mary dear, I can go alone."
+Mary later wrote that as she stood at the top of the staircase, an inner voice said "That's the last time you'll see Jack".

 Jack Pickford, at age 36, died at the American Hospital of Paris on January 3, 1933.
 The cause for his death was listed as "progressive multiple neuritis which attacked all the nerve centers".
 This was believed due to his alcoholism.
+"I have lived more than most men, and I am tired — so tired!"
+These were the last words whispered by Jack on his death bed.
 Mary Pickford arranged for his body to be returned to Los Angeles, where he was interred in the private Pickford plot at Forest Lawn Memorial Park, Glendale.

 For his contribution to the motion picture industry, Jack Pickford has a star on the Hollywood Walk of Fame at 1523 Vine Street.

+Pickford siblings

+Pickford and his sister Lottie were both silent film actors in their own right, but of course, were often overshadowed by their older sister, Mary.
+Living in her shadow, the two younger siblings embraced the happy-go-lucky times and fast living of the 1920s.
+Oddly enough, they both starred in Mile-a-Minute Kendall (1918) as lovers.
+Lottie was left heartbroken after Jack's untimely death in early 1933.
+According to Mary: "She [Lottie] was never the same after Jack's going.
+They were so very close in temperament and even in looks.
+It was as though with my brother's passing the better part of her had died too".